 Khamenei was wholeheartedly proud of the Islamic Republic of Iran in providing help to the Syrian government and its people in regaining stability.
 Addressing Assad directly, he added: With your standing, you are now the hero of the Arab world.

 He then prayed for the success of the Syrian people and Mr Assad’s health.

 We shall say nothing of the long passages of Khamenei’s statements on the over-repeated conspiracies of the Iranian enemy, the USA.

-Khamenei ‘s pride in these achievements
+Khamenei ‘s pride in Syria’s achievements